-Serious Faults: Nose pigment incomplete or of wrong color for color of coat.
+Serious Faults: Incomplete nose pigment or of wrong color for color of coat.

 EYES - Eyes are oval in shape and set sufficiently wide apart to give an alert, intelligent expression.
-Eye and eye rim colors are black or liver, depending on coat color.
+Eyes are dark brown in dogs with black pigment and range from dark brown to dark amber for dogs with liver pigment.
+Serious Faults: Round, protruding, large or very light

-Serious Faults: Round, protruding, large or very light eyes; eye and eye rim colors wrong for color of coat; eye rim pigment incomplete.
+Serious Faults: Round, protruding, large or very light eyes; incorrect eye and eye rim colors for color of coat; incomplete eye rim pigment.

-Disqualifications: Blue eyes, or any variation of, including flecks and marbling.
+Disqualifications: Any variation of blue eyes, including flecks and marbling.